Ports - Private Use Terminals (TUPs)

 The opening of Public Announcement shall answer the legal demand (Federal Law # 12,815/2013, Article 9, paragraph 1) that determines the verification of existence of other companies interested – in addition to those that already have authorisation.

-Within 15 days, counted from the date the documentation is received by ANTAQ, the Secretariat of Ports (SEP), who is the granting power, will analyse the location feasibility (possibility of physical implementation of two or more ports in the same geographic region that does not affect either) of the arrangement.
+Within 15 days, counted from the date the documentation is received by ANTAQ, the Secretariat of Ports of the Presidency of the Republic (SEP/PR), who is the granting power, will analyse the location feasibility (possibility of physical implementation of two or more ports in the same geographic region that does not affect either) of the arrangement.
 It will also analyse the adequacy regarding guidelines of the planning and of the ports sector politics, as provisioned in Federal Law # 12,815, Article 15.

-After analysing the documents and their liberation, SEP will sign an adhesion contract.
+After analysing the documents and their deliberation, SEP/PR will sign an adhesion contract.

-Transferring the authorisation rights, since preserved the conditions established on the original contract, will not depend on a new adhesion contract, being enough the approval by the Secretariat of Ports, as seen in Portaria SEP 249, published on 05/12/2013.
+The transferance of the authorisation rights, since preserved the conditions established on the original contract, will not depend on the signature of a new adhesion contract, being enough the approval by the Secretariat of Ports, as seen in Portaria SEP 249, published on 05/12/2013.

-SEP can also skip the emission of a new authorisation in cases of alteration in cargo flow type or expansion of the port area – located outside the organised port – that does not exceed 25% of the original area, since there is vocational feasibility, meeting Portaria SEP 110/2013.
+SEP/PR can also skip the emission of a new authorisation in cases of modification on cargo flow type or expansion of the port area – located outside the organised port – that does not exceed 25% of the original area, since there is vocational feasibility, according to Portaria SEP 110/2013.

 TUPs Previous to Federal Law # 12,815/2013

-Currently, there are 128 TUPs and 6 ETCs authorised in Brazil.
-Until June 05, 2014, the current authorisations must be adapted by ANTAQ and a new contract must be signed between the company and SEP.
+Currently, there are 128 TUPs and 6 ETCs authorised in Brazil previous to the approval of the Law 12.815, of 2013.
+The current authorisations must be adapted by ANTAQ and a new contract must be signed.

 More information (ONLY IN PORTUGUESE) on: http://www.antaq.gov.br/Portal/AnunciosPublicos.asp